garado/garado/README.md

 Hi!
 I'm Alexis.
-I like solving problems and I'm interested in Linux, robotics, embedded systems, and computer architecture.
-In my free time I make quality desktops.
+I like solving problems and making stuff.
+I'm interested in Linux, robotics, embedded systems, and computer architecture.